nythrox/effects.js/docs/actions.md

 Effect lets you perform an effect and get the result from the handlers (or it throws an Exception if no handlers are found)

-The `effect` function receives an argument with the effects key, and then the value to be passed onto the handler
+The `effect` function receives an argument with the effects key, and then the values to be passed onto the handler

 ```javascript
 // plusOne: (number) => Action<number>